Northern Ireland rocked by Gerry Adams arrest over 1972 killing

 His Sinn Fein party, which shares power in the Northern Ireland government, said he was arrested in the town of Antrim on Wednesday evening by police investigating the 1972 abduction and murder of Jean McConville, a widowed mother of 10 children.

-Adams can be held for up to 48 hours, or until 8 p.m. on Friday, before a judge must rule on whether he can be detained any longer.
+Adams can be held for up to 48 hours, or until 8 p.m.
+(3.00 p.m.
+ET) on Friday, before a judge must rule on whether he can be detained any longer.
 Under British anti-terrorism laws, a suspect can be held for up to 28 days before being charged.

 Adams, 65, who has always denied membership of the IRA, said he was "innocent of any part" in the killing, which he said was "wrong and a grievous injustice to her and her family".

-"Well publicised, malicious allegations have been made against me.
+"Well publicized, malicious allegations have been made against me.
 I reject these," he said in a statement.

 Under the 1998 Good Friday agreement, which drew a line under 30 years of sectarian strife in the British province, those convicted of paramilitary murders during the conflict would have life sentences reduced to two years.